 What should we wear?

-Bright solids, jeans, layers, and 3/4 sleeve shirts always look great and stay in style.
+Solids, jeans, layers, and 3/4 sleeve shirts always look great and stay in style.
 You can coordinate if you like, but it’s not necessary for everyone to wear the same color or shirt.
-For example, if one person is wearing a striped shirt with blue, green, red, and white, then the rest of the family can wear colors from that palette.
+Long flowing dresses and fitted tops work great for maternity.

 Newborns (7-10 days old):